All You Need to Know About Identifying and Treating Sensitive Skin

 Transepidermal water loss (TEWL) — the rate at which water evaporates through the skin — is the primary measurable marker of barrier integrity.
 In sensitive skin, TEWL is elevated even when the skin appears visually normal, indicating subclinical barrier dysfunction that precedes any visible reaction.
 A clinician measuring TEWL with a tewameter can identify barrier impairment before a patient is even aware of it.

-The Skin Microbiome Revolution — What 2026 Research Reveals
+The Skin Microbiome — What Current Research Reveals

 Five years ago, the skin microbiome was an emerging research topic.
-In 2026, it is one of the most rapidly advancing fields in dermatology — and the findings are reshaping how sensitive skin is understood and treated.[4]
+Today it is one of the most rapidly advancing fields in dermatology — and the findings are reshaping how sensitive skin is understood.[4]

-A comprehensive review published in Cosmetics (MDPI, February 2026) confirmed that the skin microbiome — comprising bacteria, fungi, and archaea — plays a foundational role in maintaining skin health, immune tolerance, and barrier integrity.
-The review identified urbanization, cosmetic product use, stress, and diet as primary disruptors of microbial balance, linking microbiome dysbiosis directly to increased skin sensitivity, inflammation, and barrier dysfunction.
-Importantly, it confirmed that microbiome imbalance not only accompanies skin disease but actively contributes to its development.[4]
+A comprehensive review published in 2026 confirmed that the skin microbiome — comprising bacteria, fungi, and archaea — plays a foundational role in maintaining skin health, immune tolerance, and barrier integrity.
+The review identified urbanization, cosmetic product use, stress, and diet as primary disruptors of microbial balance, linking microbiome imbalance directly to increased skin sensitivity, inflammation, and barrier dysfunction.
+Importantly, it concluded that microbiome imbalance not only accompanies skin disease but actively contributes to its development.[4]

-The most clinically significant finding of the past decade is the role of Staphylococcus aureus in sensitive and atopic skin.
-In healthy skin, Staphylococcus epidermidis dominates and actively suppresses inflammatory responses.
+One of the most clinically significant findings of the past decade is the role of Staphylococcus aureus in sensitive and atopic skin.
+In healthy skin, Staphylococcus epidermidis dominates and helps suppress inflammatory responses.
 In sensitive and eczema-prone skin, S. aureus overgrows, secreting toxins that amplify Th2 immune responses, increase inflammatory cytokines (IL-4, IL-5, IL-13), worsen pruritus, and further damage the barrier — creating a self-perpetuating inflammatory cycle.[5]

 What disrupts the microbiome and allows this shift?
 The same things that disrupt the barrier: harsh cleansing agents, synthetic preservatives, antibacterial soaps, high-pH products, over-washing, stress, poor sleep, pollution, and diet.
 The microbiome and the barrier are not separate systems — they are co-dependent.
-Restoring one restores the other.
+Supporting one supports the other.

 "Microbiome imbalance not only accompanies the disease but actively contributes to its development.
 The most relevant exogenous factors include environmental conditions, lifestyle habits including stress and diet, the use of cosmetic and hygiene products, as well as topical and systemic pharmacological treatments."